 Data Center FAQs

-The Clinton County Port Authority and the City of Wilmington will be presenting information on the proposed data center in Wilmington on Tuesday, November 25, 2025, at 6 p.m. at the Wilmington City Council chambers.
+The Clinton County Port Authority and the City of Wilmington presented information on the proposed data center in Wilmington on Tuesday, November 25, 2025, at 6 p.m. at the Wilmington City Council chambers.
+The presentation shared at that meeting can be found here:

 Addressing Your Questions